HomeSide DishesStarch

 Starch Ideas for Dinner

-You can never have too many main course recipes, so give Sesame Ginger Beef Stir-Fry a try.
-This recipe makes 4 servings with 628 calories, 37g of protein, and 14g of fat each.
-For $2.69 per serving, this recipe covers 33% of your daily requirements of vitamins and minerals.
-This recipe from Taste of Home requires beef top sirloin steak, gingerroot, cornstarch, and soy sauce.
-From preparation to the plate, this recipe takes roughly 30 minutes.
-3 people have made this recipe and would make it again.
+You can never have too many main course recipes, so give Apple Pork Stir-Fry a try.
+This recipe makes 3 servings with 576 calories, 25g of protein, and 7g of fat each.
+For $1.81 per serving, this recipe covers 19% of your daily requirements of vitamins and minerals.
+1 person has made this recipe and would make it again.
+This recipe from Taste of Home requires cornstarch, rice, canolan oil, and celery.
 It is a good option if you're following a gluten free and dairy free diet.
-All things considered, we decided this recipe deserves a spoonacular score of 87%.
-This score is excellent.
-Try Ginger Beef Stir Fry, Ginger Chicken Stir-Fry, and Ginger Shrimp and Pepper Stir Fry for similar recipes.
+From preparation to the plate, this recipe takes roughly 25 minutes.
+With a spoonacular score of 58%, this dish is good.
+Similar recipes are Pineapple Pork Stir Fry, Stir Fry Sliced Pork With Young Ginger and Spring Onion - Featured In Group, and Karela Fry/bittergourd Fry.

 Videos for Making Different Starch Style Dinner Food